 Since most employees deal directly with all your products, they may steal your inventory.
-42% of inventory shrinkage occurs due to employee theft and you should be more conscious of it, to prevent inventory shrinkage.
+42% of inventory reduction occurs due to employee theft and you should be more conscious of it, to prevent inventory shrinkage.
 Using CCTV, Security and proper warehouse management are some of the best practices to prevent inventory shrinkage.

 4. Administrative errors

-At present, most of the business has moved their paperwork task to digital methods for maintaining their record-keeping.
+At present, the most business has moved their paperwork task to digital methods for maintaining their record-keeping.
 But also, administrative errors are one of the main causes for most businesses.
 Accidental reorders, adding or missing zeros, or missing decimal points can cause problems with administrative errors.
 To decrease and prevent this sort of error, even when you use automated systems, it’s important to make sure the count is accurate.

 5. Unknown causes